rizinorg/book/src/basic_commands/write.md

 | wd [off] [n]         duplicate N bytes from offset at current seek (memcpy) (see y?)
 | we[?] [nNsxX] [arg]  extend write operations (insert instead of replace)
 | wf[fs] -|file        write contents of file at current offset
-| wh r2                whereis/which shell command
+| wh rizin                whereis/which shell command
 | wm f0ff              set binary mask hexpair to be used as cyclic write mask
 | wo[?] hex            write in block with operation. 'wo?' fmi
-| wp[?] -|file         apply radare patch file.
+| wp[?] -|file         apply rizin patch file.
 See wp? fmi
 | wr 10                write 10 random bytes
 | ws pstring           write 1 byte for length and then the string
 | wt[f][?] file [sz]   write to file (from current seek, blocksize or sz bytes)